thanhkeke97/RSTGameTranslation/README.md

 - Smaller translation areas = faster processing
 - NVIDIA GPU highly recommended
 - First-time language downloads may take 1-2 minutes
+- The application will automatically change API keys if the previous API is rate-limited, so please enter as many API keys as possible

 ---